 The Duomo RoofOne of the best things to do when visiting here is looking down from the roof of the church.
-Between the gothic spires, you can look out over the entire Duomo and on a clear day on the roof of the Duomo, you can see all the way to the Alps.
+Between the Gothic towers, you can look out over the entire Duomo and on a clear day on the roof of the Duomo, you can see all the way to the Alps.
 The views from here are breathtaking!

 On the left side of the Duomo you will see stairs and an elevator.
-Go up to the roof of the Duomo, it’s about 150 steps, and enjoy the magnificent view from it.
+Go up to the roof of the Duomo, it’s about 150 steps, and enjoy the magnificent view from above.

-In addition to the sight of the city and the landscape from it, you can also enjoy the stroll through the many spires and statues.
+In addition to the sight of the city and the landscape from it, you can also enjoy the stroll through the many towers and statues.
 The most significant of them is the statue of Holy Madonna, the Virgin Mary, who protects the city.
 This is the golden statue, 5 meters high, which marks the highest point of the Duomo.
-It has been admired by the city's residents for many years now.
+It has been admired by the city's residents for many years.

 Game for KidsDo the children need a distraction during the visit here? - Let them compete in finding the most statues of something or someone.
 For example, who finds the most statues of a woman?
 Of Jesus?
 Of a demon on the wall (usually outside)?
 Who can count first how many sculptures there are on the roof?